 Beyond chemical run-off and air pollution, we have to consider the environmental impact of shipping products across the globe.
 This is a huge amount of emissions entering the air and the oceans on a regular basis.

-Everyone knows about counterfeit designer purses from China, but have you heard about the multi-billion-dollar knock-off cosmetics industry?
+Everyone knows about counterfeit designer purses, but have you heard about the multi-billion-dollar knock-off cosmetics industry?

 Just like with handbags, these knock-offs try to replicate the look of a product but are created with low-quality, inexpensive, often toxin-filled ingredients.
 While fashion knock-offs are relatively harmless, the risks for cosmetic and skincare products are much higher – it means risking our health with potentially dangerous, contaminated ingredients.

-While this knock-off trade used to be limited to street-side vendors in China, it has now spread to many sites online.
+While this knock-off trade used to be limited to street-side vendors, it has now spread to many sites online.
 The products often look identical at a glance and shoppers can’t tell the difference.
 We never want to risk this possibility for our customers.

 The main reason: cost.
-It’s much cheaper to produce products in China.
-Workers are paid very little so manufacturers can charge less for production.
+It’s much cheaper to produce products in cheap overseas factories.
+When workers are paid very little, manufacturers can charge less for production.

 Something to think about: when cost is the main priority, that means other aspects like safety, quality, and ethics take a backseat.
 If savings can be found by choosing lower quality ingredients or producing under unethical conditions, then so be it.